openshift/enhancements/enhancements/oc/oc-login-external-oidc-integration.md

 ## Proposal

-This enhancement proposal proposes one new oc command;
+This enhancement document proposes a new oc command;

 * `oc get-token`: Built-in credentials exec plugins of oc.
 It supports all the features that client-go requires to obtain the id token.
   * `--issuer-url`: Issuer URL of the external OIDC issuer and mandatory.